 - Be a good neighbour.

-- Contact the Trust with change of circumstances.
+- Contact the Group with change of circumstances.

 - Contact your local Housing Benefits team with your change of circumstances.

 - You must use the premises as your only or main home.